 Use the Use Previous and Next thumb keys to move through the list of connected devices until you reach the host device you are trying to connect with.
 Press Enter or a cursor-routing key to activate it.

 If the connection is successful, the content of your host device will be shown on the braille display.

+Note: If using Windows 11 with Bluetooth connectivity, you may need to access your PC's Bluetooth settings and select "Advanced" under "Bluetooth devices discovery."
+Failure to do so may result in braille displays not appearing in the list of pairable devices.

 Terminal Clipboard

 When a selection of text is copied or cut, it is stored in a global clipboard and can be pasted on other locations on the device.
 This feature can be useful if, for example, you wish to copy a passage from a book in the Library and paste it into a document in the Editor.